West Foster Creek - Bridgeport Hill Road, WA

 Ice of the Okanogan Lobe left boulders strewn about the landscape.
 A clastic dike is seen here descending into an oxidized sandstone layer (Ellensburg Fm).

-The crossbedded fluvial sandstones, deposits of the ancestral Columbia River perhaps laid down near the confluence with paleo-Foster Creek, are composed of reworked gruss, stripped from the surface of deeply-weathered granitic bedrock common in the area around Bridgeport/Chief Joseph Dam (i.e. Colville batholith).
-Granite emerges to form mountains to the north and underlies the Columbia River Basalt to the south.
+The Columbia River Basalts thin markedly here, at their northern fringe, onlapping older crystalline rocks of the Okanogan Highlands.
+The crossbedded fluvial sandstones, deposits of the ancestral Columbia River perhaps laid down near the confluence with paleo-Foster Creek, are composed of reworked gruss, stripped from the surface of deeply-weathered granitic bedrock well exposed around Bridgeport/Chief Joseph Dam (i.e. Colville batholith).
+Granite forms the mountains to the north and underlies the Columbia River Basalt to the south, at least for a ways.
 A few steptoes can be found poking up through the basalt to the south and east.
-I don't think an older basalt occurs beneath the Ellensburg sediments at Bridgeport Hill Road.
-Sandstones and shales appear to rest directly on weathered pre-CRB bedrock.
-If so, the deposit is not not an interbed, though they would correlate to interbeds to the south.
-Recall, the CRBs thin markedly here, at their northern fringe, onlapping older rocks of the Okanogan Highlands.
+I don't think basalt underlies the Ellensburg at Bridgeport Hill Road.
+The sandstones and shales appear to rest directly on weathered pre-CRB basement.
+If so, the deposit is not not an interbed, though it would correlate to interbeds farther south where the older lava flows are.

 Frost cracks in till are found locally, products of a narrow periglacial zone that formed along the margin of the Okanogan Lobe.